-The Gene Ontology (GO) project is a collaborative effort to address the need for consistent descriptions of gene products in different databases.
-The project began in 1998 as a collaboration between three model organism databases: FlyBase (Drosophila), the Saccharomyces Genome Database (SGD) and the Mouse Genome Database (MGD).
-Since then, the GO Consortium has grown to incorporate many databases, including several of the world's major repositories for plant, animal, and microbial genomes.
-See the GO Consortium page for a full list of member organizations.
+The Gene Ontology (GO) project is a collaborative effort to address the need for consistent descriptions of gene products across databases.
+Founded in 1998, the project began as a collaboration between three model organism databases, FlyBase (Drosophila), the Saccharomyces Genome Database (SGD) and the Mouse Genome Database (MGD).
+The GO Consortium (GOC) has since grown to incorporate many databases, including several of the world's major repositories for plant, animal, and microbial genomes.
+The GO Contributors page lists all member organizations.

 The use of GO terms by collaborating databases facilitates uniform queries across all of them.
-The controlled vocabularies are structured so that they can be queried at different levels: for example, you can use GO to find all the gene products in the mouse genome that are involved in signal transduction, or you can zoom in on all the receptor tyrosine kinases.
+Controlled vocabularies are structured so they can be queried at different levels; for example, users may query GO to find all gene products in the mouse genome that are involved in signal transduction, or zoom in on all receptor tyrosine kinases that have been annotated.
 This structure also allows annotators to assign properties to genes or gene products at different levels, depending on the depth of knowledge about that entity.

 The Scope of GO

 The following areas are outside the scope of GO, and terms in these domains will not appear in the ontologies:

 - Gene products: e.g. cytochrome c is not in the ontologies, but attributes of cytochrome c, such as oxidoreductase activity, are.

 - Processes, functions or components that are unique to mutants or diseases: e.g. oncogenesis is not a valid GO term, as "causing cancer" is the result of reprogrammed, not normal cells and thus it is not the normal function of a gene.

 - Attributes of sequence such as "intron" or "exon" parameters belong in a separate sequence ontology; see the Open Biological and Biomedical Ontologies website for more information.